 Labelling

-There is no mandatory labeling of genetically engineered (genetically modified or GM) foods in Canada despite intensive public campaigning and 20 years of polling that consistently show over 80% of Canadians want these labels.
+There is no mandatory labeling of genetically engineered (genetically modified or GM) foods in Canada despite intensive public campaigning.
+An October 2025 poll found that 83% of Canadians want mandatory labelling.

 Background

-There is no mandatory labeling of genetically modified (GM or engineered) foods in Canada despite intensive public campaigning and 20 years of polling that consistently show over 80% of Canadians want these labels.
+There is no mandatory labeling of genetically modified (GM or engineered) foods in Canada despite intensive public campaigning and 20 years of polling that consistently show 75-95% of Canadians want these labels.

 - Click here for the list of labelling polls in Canada since 1994.